BardCanvas-Mobile/app/doc/generics.md

   icons from Framework7 for iOS and Font Awesome for Android using the directives described above.
 This is the preferred method to increase the odds on Apple iTunes submissions.
-* `data:image/type;base64,...` To show an inlined 256x256 JPEG/PNG/GIF icon
-  instead of a font based icon.
+* `http://domain.com/image.png` To fetch an image from a remote website and save it to temporary cache.

 ## Data Packages